 It’s December and we LOVE peppermint here at the Kelly house, especially around the holidays!
 Yes, these cookies have sugar in them.

-I lightened them up while still allowing them to taste delicious.
+I lightened these peppermint crunch cookies up while still allowing them to taste delicious.

-I bought these candy canes at Whole Foods.
+I bought these candy canes at Whole Foods but I also love these ones that you can buy online.
 They are organic and healthier than typical ones.

-Don’t go crazy if you can’t find them, there are only 3 candy canes in the whole recipe.
-And it IS the holidays, right?
+Don't go crazy if you can't find them, there are only 3 candy canes in the whole recipe.
+And it IS the holidays!

 Or just grab whatever you can find.
 Everything in moderation, right people?